Islandora/islandora_ingest_forms/README.md

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo)

-2. Create a folder, and add your xml forms to it.
+2. Add your repository as Git submodule like:

+`git submodule add https://github.com/yorkulibraries/YUDL-Islandora-forms.git "York University Library"`

-3. [Submit a pull request](https://help.github.com/articles/creating-a-pull-request) explianing what your form does
+3. [Submit a pull request](https://help.github.com/articles/creating-a-pull-request) - Make sure you have a README file in your repo that describes what your forms do so other folks can decide if they are potentially helpful.